 What We Do

-woodPoP provides a dedicated forum for multilateral policy, knowledge and experience exchange between public and private actors from the wood sector for developing policy solutions at national and regional level.
+woodPoP provides a dedicated forum for multilateral policy, knowledge and experience exchange between public and private actors from the wood sector for developing policy solutions at national and regional levels.

 develops wood-related policy solutions, measures and recommendations and shapes the frameworks for sustainable wood-based value chains.